phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git submodule sync
       git submodule update --init

-**NOTE: if you have cloned your own version of Icepack in CICE, do NOT do this as you may lose any local changes.**
+**NOTE: if you have cloned your own version of Icepack in CICE, do NOT do this as you may lose local changes.**

 ## Development of Icepack under CICE